 Professional summary

-Grace works as a data scientist within the Biodiversity Monitoring & Analysis Group.
-Her research involves applying computational methods and technology to environmental challenges.
+Grace is a Data Scientist within the Biodiversity Monitoring & Analysis Group.
+Her research involves applying computational methods and novel technologies to environmental challenges, including automated monitoring of biodiversity, sustainable agriculture, and insect declines.

 Within AgZero+, Grace is designing and implementing a farm health check tool to support the UK’s transition towards sustainable, carbon-neutral, and nature-friendly farming.
-The workflow involves collecting farm data and processing it through various UKCEH models to generate informative reports for farmers.
+This involves collecting farm data and processing it through UKCEH datasets and models to generate informative reports for farmers.

-For GLiTRS, Grace has developed the Dynameta shiny app, an interactive platform for ecological meta-analyses.
-She is also conducting her own meta-analysis on the effect of invasive species on terrestrial insects.
+As part of GLiTRS, Grace developed Dynameta, an interactive Shiny app for ecological meta-analysis, and led a global meta-analysis on the impacts of invasive alien species on terrestrial insects.

 Grace graduated with a BSc in Biology from the University of Bath (2021), including a placement year at the National Botanic Garden of Wales.
 She also has an MSc in Computational Methods in Ecology and Evolution from Imperial College London (2022), and joined UKCEH in 2022.